Military influence project: Main outputs

-SGR has published four reports/ briefings as part of its project work on the military influence on science and technology.
+SGR has published five reports focused on the military influence on science and technology.
 We have also published numerous articles and given many presentations.
-The main outputs are listed here, together with some of the media coverage, while all material is indexed in the Security and disarmament section of this website.

 Reports and briefings